EnterpriseDB/repmgr/README.rst

 them as well to allow automatic login.
 In this case you might use the ``md5`` authentication method instead of ``trust`` for the repmgr user.

+Don't forget to restart the database server after making all these changes.

 Configuration File
 ==================